Ayansheikh034/District-Level-Fractile-Classes-of-MPCE-in-India--HCES-2023-24/README.md

-📊 District-Level Fractile Classes of MPCE in India (HCES 2023–24) This repository contains the supplementary dataset for the study:“Disparities in Household Consumption in India: A District-Level Diagnosis of MPCE Inequality and Statistical Robustness”.
+# District-Level Fractile Classes of MPCE in India (HCES 2023–24)

+This repository contains the supplementary dataset for the study:“Disparities in Household Consumption in India: A District-Level Diagnosis of MPCE Inequality and Statistical Robustness”.
-The dataset provides:

-District-wise fractile class distributions of Monthly Per Capita Expenditure (MPCE)

-For all States and Union Territories of India

-Disaggregated by Rural and Urban sectors
+The dataset provides District-wise fractile class distributions of Monthly Per Capita Expenditure (MPCE) For all States and Union Territories of India Disaggregated by Rural and Urban sectors

-🔗 This repository ensures open access, transparency, and supports reproducibility for policy-relevant research.
+## This repository ensures open access, transparency, and supports reproducibility for policy-relevant research.

-🎯 Study Objectives
+# Study Objectives

 Measure inequality in household consumption expenditure at the district level.